 Marshall agreed: “In spite of good success in getting existing members to use digital, 90 per cent of Xponential’s digital users are not bricks and mortar users.
 These are net new users.”

 And there was a bold prediction from Owen Bowling, CEO of The Wellness Program, who said: “I believe we can engage with 50 per cent of the global population if we do things right.

 “Tech will be a great enabler – connections, scale, health and wellness support, geographical reach.
 There’s lots to do before we get there, but look ahead.
 Play the long game.
 What is your long-term goal?”

-The Wexer Podcast sees Wexer CEO Paul Bowman speak to digital pioneers and experts from around the world, offering listeners insights and advice to support their own digital journeys.
+The Wexer Podcast sees Wexer CEO Paul Bowman speak to digital pioneers and experts from around the world about what Wexer has learned about digital fitness, offering listeners insights and advice to support their own digital journeys.
 Follow the podcast, browse all episodes and listen right here.